NikoBiele/ConvolutionInterpolations.jl/README.md

 # Gaussian convolution smoothing interpolation (does not hit data points)
 itp = convolution_interpolation(x, y; B=1.0)     # B controls width
 ```
+In general the ':b' type kernels should be preferred, since they show superior performance.

 ### Kernel Boundary Condition